We understand that at times, our customers may experience financial difficulty and require financial assistance.

 Assistance required while you sell your property

-• if the property is sold – the front page of the contract of sale and any special conditions
+• if Sold – front page of contract of sale and any special conditions

-• if not yet sold – a copy of the agency agreement and marketing campaign
+• if NOT sold – copy of the agency agreement and marketing campaign

 Unexpected expenses